diku-dk/futhark-website/blog/2023-01-18-how-we-make-the-compiler-crash.md

 leads to a fatal and noisy death.
 The ideal compiler is only *just* able to keep running.

-So how do we instill such Freudian Thanathos in the Futhark compiler?
+So how do we instill such Freudian Thanatos in the Futhark compiler?
 As most compilers, the Futhark compiler is structured as a composition of *passes*, and the GPU compilation pipeline easily contains more than 40 passes.
 A pass can be seen as a pure function from program to